 Grounds for Suspension/Expulsion

-According to Colorado Revised Statutes (22-33-106) (l) (a-d) and 3(e), the following shall be grounds for suspension or expulsion from school:
+According to Colorado Revised Statutes (22-33-106) (l) (a-d) and 3(e), the following shall be grounds for suspension or expulsion from school, and denial of admission:

 - Continued willful disobedience or open and persistent defiance of proper authority.

 - Willful destruction or defacing of school property.